rafaelmartins/resume/resume-en.rst

 Writing, Projects, and Links
 ----------------------------
+- blohg_ - A mercurial-based blogging engine
+- g-octave_ - A tool that generates and installs ebuilds for Octave-Forge on Gentoo Linux
 - Blog about Free Software and Engineering at http://rafaelmartins.eng.br/
 - This Resume_: Text_, PDF_, HTML_, Repository_ (You have revision
   NODEID__, updated DATE)